SeattleSal/firebase-auth/README.md

 - Created React project using npx create-react-app
 - Created firebase project
 - Chose CSS framework - Tailwind CSS [Resource](https://tailwindcss.com/docs/guides/create-react-app)
-- Created a Sign Up page and a Login page
+- Created a Sign Up page, Login page and Welcome page in Components
 - Added react-router-dom to be able to navigate different pages
-- Add firebase auth
+- Created Firebase Auth project with email auth turned on
+- Created .env file with firebase secrets and added .env to gitignore

 ## TO DO